NCAR/citools/README.md

   <dt>git.commit.sha1</dt><dd>the sha1 of the latest commit</dd>
 </dl>

+### check-base-image

+The `check-base-image` script uses the labels in a docker image built by `docker-build` to help determine whether an image's base has been updated since it was built.
+Specifically, it checks whether the image identified by the `base.tag` label is still the same as the image identified by the `base.digest` label.
+This can be used to automate image rebuilds.

 ### versions

 The `versions` script sorts version numbers and optionally selects the most